Department Guidelines for Teaching Assistants

 Students with Disabilities

-Federal legislation requires colleges and universities to make reasonable accommodations for students with physical, mental, or learning disabilites.
+Federal legislation requires colleges and universities to make reasonable accommodations for students with physical, mental, or learning disabilities.
 Student Disability Services oversees university policy with respect to students with disabilities.
 Students who seek an accommodation — for example, extra time on an exam — must have a letter from Student Disability Services.
 We do not make accommodations otherwise.

 Please proctor in a thoughtful and professional way.
 If you need to see some examples of what NOT to do read on.
 (Reprint of a letter from a student)